inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Sine/asind.md

 # `asind`

-Compute the inverse sine of x, where the output is in degrees.
+Compute the principal value of the arc sine of `x`, return in degrees.

 ```@setup repl_only
 using LinearAlgebra